Billy Álvarez: Criminal Indictments

-On 28 May 2020, the Unidad de Inteligencia Financiera froze the financial accounts of Álvarez, his brother José Alfredo Álvarez, and ex-vice president of Cruz Azul Víctor Manuel Garcés, citing money laundering and financial ties to shell companies worth over 300 million pesos (approx. US$15 million).
-Their investigation suggested between 2013 and 2020, 1.2 billion Mexican pesos (US$60.6 million) were transferred from the Cruz Azul Cooperative into personal offshore bank accounts, namely in the United States and Spain.
+On 28 May 2020, the Unidad de Inteligencia Financiera froze the financial accounts of Álvarez, his brother José Alfredo Álvarez, and ex-vice president of Cruz Azul Víctor Manuel Garcés, citing money laundering and financial ties to shell companies worth over 300 million Mexican pesos (approx. US$15 million).
+Their investigation suggested between 2013 and 2020, 1.2 billion pesos (US$60.6 million) were transferred from the Cruz Azul Cooperative into personal offshore bank accounts, namely in the United States and Spain.

-On 26 July 2020, the Attorney General of Mexico, Alejandro Gertz Manero, issued an arrest warrant for Álvarez and Garcés for ties with criminal organizations.
+On 26 July 2020, Attorney General Alejandro Gertz Manero issued an arrest warrant for Álvarez and Garcés for ties with criminal organizations.
 Arrest warrants were also issued for directors of the Cruz Azul Cooperative Miguel Eduardo Borrell, Mario Sánchez Álvarez, and Ángel Martín Junquera.

 Cruz Azul faced disaffiliation from the Mexican Football Federation as a result of Álvarez's legal issues.
 He resigned as the general manager of the co-operative and subsequently stepped down as president of the football club on 1 August 2020, after 32 years as acting president.
-Jamie Ordiales was then appointed as the co-operative's general manager and the club's president.
+Jamie Ordiales was then appointed the co-operative's general manager and the club's president.

 After over four years as a fugitive from justice, Álvarez was arrested in Mexico City on 16 January 2025 and taken to the Penal del Altiplano federal maximum security prison.

-Personal life
+Personal life and death

-Álvarez Cuevas's daughter, Mónica Álvarez Álvarez, died of brain cancer at the age of 24 on 16 December 2010.
+Álvarez Cuevas's daughter, Mónica Álvarez Álvarez, died of brain cancer on 16 December 2010, at the age of 24. Álvarez died on 30 May 2026, at the age of 80.